dkandalov/tab-shifter/README.md

 Why?
 ====
-Basically, this plugin treats splitting as "take current editor and *move* it to the next split window".
+Basically, this plugin treats splitting as "take the current editor and *move* it to the next split window".
 If there is no split window, then create new one.

 <img src="https://raw.githubusercontent.com/dkandalov/tab-shift/master/tab-shifter.gif" alt="" title="" align="center"/>